Music, Emotion & Cognition

 Music Technology and Interactive Arts

 I have a long standing interest in Sound ecology, Automatic Music Composition, Sound Design, Hybrid music systems and Interactive environments.
 Often I engage in both research and artistic projects in these areas.
+You can find more information at the APPLIED MUSIC Research Lab and my personal websites.

 Professor Björn Schuller